latfur1/laravel-event-crud/README.md

 * Front end validation
 * Back end validation

+### Resource:

+* Bootstrap
+* Fullcalendar
+* parsley js
+* bootstrap-datetimepicker

 ### Installation

-Talk is a Laravel package so you can install it via Composer.
+Event CRUD is a Laravel package so you can install it via Composer.
 Run this command in your terminal from your project directory:

 ```
 composer require latfur/laravel-event-crud
 ```

-Wait for a while, Composer will automatically install Talk in your project.
+Wait for a while, Composer will automatically install Event CRUD in your project.

 ### Configuration